 5.1.
 The application has been publicised by sending out letters to local residents.
-A site notice was also posted within the vicinity of the site and a notice was displayed in the local press and no representations have been received during the course of the application.
+A site notice was also posted within the vicinity of the site and a notice was displayed in the local press.
+No letters of representation have been received during the course of the application.